Songs in the Key of Panic

 - One level of Splinter Cell: Chaos Theory, where you have to disarm Time Bombs, integrated the beeping of the bombs into an increasingly frantic techno piece.

-- In the 3D Legend of Zelda games, music will speed up in minigames when time is almost out.
+- In the 3D games, music will speed up in minigames when time is almost out.
 Similarly, timed switches in many of the games emit a series of rhythmic clicks or ticks which gradually become faster until the switch deactivates itself.

 - In Battletoads' Rat Race level, the music speeds up as Scuzz gets closer to the bomb.